Keker, Van Nest & Peters

-Keker, Van Nest & Peters LLP is a litigation boutique located in San Francisco, California, founded in 1978.
+Keker, Van Nest & Peters LLP is an American boutique law firm located in San Francisco, California, founded in 1978.
 The firm's areas of practice include intellectual property, professional liability, class actions, wrongful termination defense, general contract and commercial litigation, antitrust, white collar crime, and appellate.

 History

 The firm was founded as Keker & Brockett in 1978 by Yale Law School colleagues John Keker and William A. Brockett Jr. The firm was renamed Keker, Brockett & Van Nest in 1992, and then Keker & Van Nest in 1994, reflecting first the addition of Robert Van Nest to the firm's leadership, and then the departure of founding partner Bill Brockett.
 Partner Elliot Peters was added to the firm's name in January 2017.

 Cases

 In United States Department of Justice v.
 McKesson Corporation.
 Keker & Van Nest defeated the government's six-year False Claims Act case against McKesson Corporation and one of its subsidiaries.
 The government had sought nearly a billion dollars in penalties and damages based on allegations that a McKesson subsidiary submitted "legally false" Medicare insurance reimbursement claims by violating Medicare supplier standards and charging less than fair-market value for billing services in exchange for product sales.
 In early 2010, Hon.
 Sharion Aycock dismissed the Qui Tam Relator who initiated this case, the Fifth Circuit affirmed the decision on appeal.
 In March 2011, Keker & Van Nest won summary adjudication on all claims relating to alleged violations of Medicare supplier standards.
 After a three-week bench trial, the court granted judgment in defendants’ favor.